Introduction

 # Install ZBR

-npm i @zbrlang/zbr
+npm i -g @zbrlang/zbr

 # Initialize a new project